It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models: Conclusion

 \section{Conclusion}

-In this work, we investigated the critical impact of initial noise on the variation in diffusion model outputs.
+In this work, we investigated the critical impact of initial noise on the diversity of diffusion model outputs.
 We proposed an end-to-end noise optimization approach for maximizing variation across generated samples which allows the flexible selection of diversity optimization objectives.
-Our noise evolution analysis further inspired a simple yet effective strategy of using pink noise initializations, which consistently enhance the variety of outputs across models and baselines.
-Our experiments demonstrate that our approach offers a general solution for generation diverse images that significantly outperforms prior methods.
+Our noise evolution analysis further inspired a simple yet effective strategy of using pink noise initializations, which consistently enhances the variety of outputs across models and baselines.
+Our experiments demonstrate that our approach offers a general solution for generating diverse images that significantly outperforms prior methods.

-\paragraph{Acknowledgements:} This work was in part supported by the BMFTR (FKZ: 16IS24060), the DFG (SFB 1233, project number: 276693517), and NSF IIS-2403305.
+\paragraph{Acknowledgements:} This work was in part supported by the BMFTR (FKZ: 16IS24060), the DFG (SFB 1233, project number: 276693517), NSF IIS-2403305, and ONR MURI.
 AH was supported by NDSEG Graduate Fellowship.
 This research utilized compute resources at the Tübingen Machine Learning Cloud.

 {

 }